 The Company is a Maryland corporation that was formed on August 19, 2019.
 On November 26, 2019, the Company closed its initial public offering ("IPO") of shares of its common stock (the "Offering") as well as a concurrent private placement of shares of common stock to CTO.
 The price per share paid in the Offering and the concurrent private placement was \$19.00 (the "IPO Price").
 The Offering raised \$142.5 million in gross proceeds from the issuance of 7,500,000 shares of our common stock.
 We also raised \$7.5 million from the concurrent private placement to CTO from the issuance of 394,737 shares of our common stock ("CTO Private Placement").
-Included in the \$142.5 million Offering was CTO's purchase of 421,053 shares of our common stock for \$8.0 million, representing a cash investment by CTO of \$15.5 million.
+Included in the Offering was CTO's purchase of 421,053 shares of our common stock for \$8.0 million, representing a cash investment by CTO of \$15.5 million.
 A total of \$125.9 million of proceeds from the Offering were utilized to acquire 15 properties in our initial portfolio from CTO.
 The remaining five properties in our initial portfolio were contributed by CTO in exchange for 1,223,854 units of the operating partnership (the "OP Units") for a value of \$23.3 million based on the IPO Price.
+As of December 31, 2021, four of the properties acquired from CTO, included within our initial portfolio, have been sold.
 The Company incurred a total of \$12.0 million of transaction costs, which included underwriting fees of \$9.4 million.
-Upon completion of the Offering, the concurrent CTO Private Placement, and the other transactions executed at the time of our listing on the New York Stock Exchange (the "NYSE") under the symbol "PINE" (collectively defined as the "Formation Transactions"), CTO owned 22.3% of our outstanding common stock (assuming the OP Units issued to CTO in the Formation Transactions are exchanged for shares of our common stock on a one-for-one basis).
+Upon completion of the Offering, the CTO Private Placement, and the other transactions executed at the time of our listing on the New York Stock Exchange (the "NYSE") under the symbol "PINE" (collectively defined as the "Formation Transactions"), CTO owned 22.3% of our outstanding common stock (assuming the OP Units issued to CTO in the Formation Transactions are exchanged for shares of our common stock on a one-for-one basis).

 We conduct the substantial majority of our operations through Alpine Income Property OP, LP (the "Operating Partnership").
 Our wholly owned subsidiary, Alpine Income Property GP, LLC ("PINE GP"), is the sole general partner of the Operating Partnership.
 Substantially all of our assets are held by, and our operations are conducted through, the Operating Partnership.
-As of December 31, 2020, we have a total ownership interest in the Operating Partnership of 85.9%, with CTO holding, directly and indirectly, a 14.1% ownership interest in the Operating Partnership.
+As of December 31, 2021, we have a total ownership interest in the Operating Partnership of 87.1%, with CTO holding, directly and indirectly, a 9.3% ownership interest in the Operating Partnership.
+The remaining 3.6% ownership interest is held by an unrelated third party in connection with the issuance of 479,640 OP Units valued at \$9.0 million in the aggregate, or \$18.85 per unit.
+The issuance of 479,640 OP Units includes (i) 424,951 OP Units issued as consideration for the portfolio of nine net lease properties acquired on June 30, 2021 and (ii) 54,689 OP Units issued as consideration for the acquisition of one net lease property on July 12, 2021 (see Note 4, "Property Portfolio").
 Our interest in the Operating Partnership generally entitles us to share in cash distributions from, and in the profits and losses of, the Operating Partnership in proportion to our percentage ownership.
 We, through PINE GP, generally have the exclusive power under the partnership agreement to manage and conduct the business and affairs of the Operating Partnership, subject to certain approval and voting rights of the limited partners.
-The Board manages our business and affairs.
+Our Board of Directors (the "Board") manages our business and affairs.